mliza/HAOT/paper/paper.md

 # Summary

 Hypersonic flows present a unique challenges due to the complex interplay of fluid dynamics, chemical reactions, and optical phenomena.
-As a signal from a Light Detection and Ranging (LiDAR) travels through a hypersonic flow field, the beam would be affected by the flow.
+As a signal from a Light Detection and Ranging (LiDAR) travels through a hypersonic flow field, the beam would be affected by the flow, this can lead to errors on targeting and detection measurements.

 `HAOT` is a Hypersonic Aerodynamics Optics Tools Python package developed to calculate the index of refraction of a hypersonic medium.
-Its source code is available on [GitHub](https://github.com/mliza/HAOT), the documentation is available on
-[Read the Docs](https://haot.readthedocs.io/en/latest/) and example on the usage of the package is given on the GitHub repo under the example folder.
+Its source code is available on [GitHub](https://github.com/mliza/HAOT), the documentation is available on [Read the Docs](https://haot.readthedocs.io/en/latest/) and an example on the usage of the package is given on the GitHub repo under the example folder.

 # Statement of Need
-Many techniques used to calculate optical properties are scatter in papers but there is not a local repo containing all this calculations, furthermore some of these calculations require the use of spectroscopy constants, which have been properly documented and added to the package.
+Many techniques used to calculate optical properties are scattered across various papers, but there is no centralized repository containing all these calculations.
+Furthermore, some of these calculations require spectroscopy constants, which are often unclear or inconsistently presented in the literature.
+This package includes a constants module that provides and documents numerous spectroscopy constants for diatomic molecules.

 # Algorithms
 The `HAOT` package, contains five modules:

-    - Modules:
     - Aerodynamics
     - Optics
     - Quantum Mechanics
     - Constants
     - Conversions

-Each module can be imported independed and the documentation explains in detail what each module does.
-Furthremore, docstrings have been added to the function and the description of each function can be seeing in an interactive python session.
+Each module can be imported independently.
+The [documentation](https://haot.readthedocs.io/en/latest/) explains he functions in each module as well as their usage.
+Docstrings were used, so the function prototypes and usage are also available in an interactive Python session.

-Equation below was introduced by [@Smith1953], and it is a good approximation for the change of the index of refraction as a function of altitude.
+The equation below was introduced by [@Smith1953], and it is a good approximation for the change in the index of refraction as a function of altitude.

 $$ n(h) \approx 1 + \frac{K_1}{T(h)} \left( p(h) + K_2\frac{e(h)}{T(h)} \right) \label{eq:atmosphericIndex} $$

-Where: $K_1$ and $K_2$ are constants, $T$ is the temperature as a function of altitude, $p$ is pressure as a function of altitude, and $e(h)$ is partial pressure of water vapor.
+Where: $K_1$ and $K_2$ are constants, $T$ is the temperature as a function of altitude, $p$ is pressure as a function of altitude, and $e(h)$ is the partial pressure of water vapor.

+Results for this equation are provided in the figure below.

 ![Atmospheric index of refraction for dry air.\label{fig:atmosphericIndexOfRefraction}](atmosphericOptics.png)

-Equation below shows the equation used to calculate the dilute index of refraction.
+The equation below shows the formula used to calculate the dilute index of refraction.

 $$ n -1 = \rho \sum\limits_{s =1}^N K_s \rho_s \label{eq:diluteIndexOfRefraction}$$

-Where:  $\rho_s$
-is the species density, $\rho$ is the flow's density, and $K_s$ is the specie's Gladstone-Dale constant.
+Where: $\rho_s$ is the species density, $\rho$ is the flow's density, and $K_s$ is the species' Gladstone-Dale constant.

+Results for this equation are provided in the figure below.
+This particular results required the use of a Computational Fluid Dynamics (CFD) tool, SU2 [@Maier2021], [@Maier2023a], to calculate the fluid properties used by the `HAOT` tool.
 ![Species Gladstone-Dale constants for a 5 species gas.\label{fig:indexOfRefraction5Species}](3C_speciesGladstoneDale.png)

 ![Index of Refraction for a 5 species gas.\label{fig:indexOfRefraction5Species}](3C_refractionIndex.png)

-A more extensive work showing the results of this pacakge was done by [@Liza2023].
+A more extensive work showing the results of this package was done by [@Liza2023]

 # Acknowledgements
+The author gratefully thank Kyle Hanquist, who supported with the tool verification.

 # References